The Making of a Genius?

 The Bullseye exercise, first created by Swedish ACT Therapist Tobias Lundgren, is the best way to determine if you are living consistently with your values in four key areas of your life: 1. school or work, 2. leisure or recreation, 3. personal growth or health, and 4. relationships (including with friends and family).

 Keep your core values or key strengths in mind and say whether you have been fully consistent with these values in this area of your life (a bullseye) or if you have lost touch with your values (all the way at the outer circle), or anywhere in between.
-A full worksheet can be downloaded here, or you can imagine placing an X somewhere in each quadrant in the picture below:
+You can download a full worksheet here, or you can imagine placing an X somewhere in each quadrant in the picture below:

 3b.
-Set up some sustainable systems and/or goals that would make it so you are living more consistent with your core values and strengths in each key area of your life.
+Set up some sustainable systems and/or goals that would make you live more consistent with your core values and strengths in each key area of your life.

-Once you have identified where you stand on each quadrant of the bullseye, ask yourself what you can do over the next 1-2 weeks (short-term), next 1-3 months (medium-term) or next 6-18 months (long-term) that would help you to feel like you are living more consistently with your core values or key strengths.
-This could be designing a new system of working, eating, sleeping, or it could be goals and targets.
+Once you have identified where you stand on each quadrant of the bullseye, ask yourself what you can do over the next 1–2 weeks (short-term), next 1–3 months (medium-term) or next 6–18 months (long-term) that would help you to feel like you are living more consistently with your core values or key strengths.
+For example, this could be designing new working, eating or sleeping goals and targets.

-If you do set goals, make sure that are SMART:
+If you do set goals, make sure that they are SMART:

 HOW DO I SHOW THAT I CARE?

-Work is going really well for me, although it would help to set weekly goals for myself, and assess my progress against these goals to determine my efficiency and productivity.
-I will do this each Monday morning at 8am.
+Work is going really well for me, although it would help setting weekly goals for myself and assess my progress against these goals to determine my efficiency and productivity.
+I will do this each Monday at 8 am.
 For leisure, we have been visiting beaches more frequently recently, and I want to get to the beach at least once each weekend if possible with other people so that we can enjoy our time together.
-I want to see new beaches at least once a month if possible too so that I explore different parts of Vanuatu.
-For relationships, I want to schedule in time in my calendar each month that is just dedicated to keeping in touch with all my family and friends back in Australia.
-Lastly, for personal growth and health, I have not been as active as I would like to be, and my lower back has been sore as a result.
-I want to get back into swimming at least once a week, and stretch every time I go to the gym or play basketball too.
+I want to see new beaches at least once a month if possible to explore different parts of Vanuatu.
+For relationships, I want to schedule time in my calendar each month dedicated to keeping in touch with all my family and friends back in Australia.
+Lastly, I have not been as active as I would like to be for personal growth and health, and my lower back has been sore as a result.
+I want to get back into swimming at least once a week and stretch every time I go to the gym or play basketball.

-As you take action towards achieving your goals or putting your systems into place, you are showing yourself and others that you know who you are and what is important to you.
+As you achieve your goals or put your systems into place, you are showing yourself and others that you know who you are and what is important to you.
 You will begin to feel that you are heading in the right direction towards a more personally meaningful and satisfying life.
 You will have created your own guide to better living!

 Dr Damon Ashworth